slowproj/slowdash/docs/SlowHDL.md

 If the thread remains active and you call `_run()` again, you will end up with multiple clock threads running concurrently.

 # Internal Implementation
+Under the hood, SlowPy HDL uses a dedicated clock thread that coordinates module processes and register updates.
+During initialization, each module is scanned for registers (both input and output) and methods marked with `@always`.
+On every clock cycle, the clock object reads new data into input registers, invokes all `@always` methods, writes updated values to output registers, and finally copies all “next-cycle” assignments into the registers.
+This sequence ensures that SlowPy HDL behaves much like a synchronous hardware description language.

 #### Structure
 - When the `Module` class is initialized with a clock, it registers itself to the clock object, so that the clock object knows all the modules under its control.